-- 1 tsp Fresh rosemary or other herbs, finely chopped
+- 1 teaspoon Fresh rosemary or other herbs, finely chopped

-- 1 medium Lemon, cut into wedges for the tables
+- 1 medium Lemon, cut into wedges for garnish

 - Soak the cedar plank for 30 minutes, and up to 2 hours, by completely submerging plank in water, wine, or cider.
 You can use a combination of water and wine/cider.
-Pat dry before using.
+Pat dry with paper towels before using.

 - Lightly coat the salmon with a thin layer of olive oil on each side.
 Place salmon skin-side down on the plank.
-Rub Potlatch Seasoning or herbs, lemon zest, salt, and pepper into salmon to coat.
+Rub Potlatch Seasoning or herbs, lemon zest, salt, and pepper into the flesh side of salmon to coat.

 - Place plank on grill and cover.
 Start checking for doneness after 13 minutes.
 Salmon is cooked through when it is uniformly pink in the center.
-Remove the plank and allow to cool slightly on a cutting board.
+Remove the plank and allow it to cool slightly on a cutting board or sheet pan.

-- Cut the salmon into four equal pieces.
-Dollop each piece with compound butter and a squeeze of lemon over the top.
-Serve with remaining lemon wedges and butter, if desired.
+- Cut the salmon into 4-6 equal pieces and dollop each piece with compound butter and a squeeze of lemon over the top.
+Serve with remaining lemon wedges and more compound butter, if desired.

-- Note: Calorie count does not includes compound butter
+- Note: Calorie count does not include flavored Compound Butter

 - Get our Homemade Potlatch Seasoning Recipe here